-The probabilistic design involves use of a master list to randomly identify sample stations (i.e., the sample draw) for bioassessment monitoring.
+The probabilistic design involves use of a master list3 to randomly identify sample stations (i.e., the sample draw) for bioassessment monitoring.
 The random nature of the sampling design allows for statistically significant evaluation of ambient creek conditions within San Mateo County, region-wide, and state-wide.
 Potential probabilistic stations from the "sample draw" are evaluated using a defined process that addresses site permissions, logistical considerations, and sampleability as described in the BASMAA RMC Creek Status and Long-Term Trends Monitoring Plan.
 SMCWPPP is required to conduct bioassessment monitoring at ten sites per year.
+The MRP requires that 80% of the required bioassessment sites are selected using the probabilistic design; however, the master list was exhausted in WY 2020.
+Therefore, EOA will select all WY 2021 sites on a targeted basis (e.g., to evaluate temporal trends, creek response to management/restoration actions, and/or to address other impacts to aquatic life condition).
 As in recent years, in WY 2020 EOA will conduct site evaluations to develop a list of ten sampleable sites.
 Site evaluations will include development of maps, communications with creek-side landowners to obtain permissions, acquisition of any permits needed from agencies, and site reconnaissance visits in the fall and winter to determine access and safety and to check for obstructions (e.g., culverts, grade controls) that would affect bioassessment results.
-Site evaluation results from probabilistic sites are tabulated each year and added to a regional database.
-The site evaluation data are evaluated to determine the statistical confidence level in the full probabilistic dataset.